Bot32/BigSorter/README.md

 ## BigSorter.Generator
 Pretty straightforward.
 You can specify file name with -f param and target size in gigabytes with -g param.
-I didn't enforce duplicate string as they happen naturally.
+I didn't enforce duplicate strings as they happen naturally.

 ## BigSorter.Generator
 I used external merge sort.
 You can specify file name with -f param and max parallel degree with -p param.